 I started working on the project in March 2020.
-The client wanted to have a well-architected app with simple, but good looking UI.
-He provided me with well-defined functional specification, as well as very basic design mock-ups.
-Based on that, I created a technical specification for each app screen, and designed the app architecture along with the database schema.
-My client and I constantly discussed the specification through Upwork messages to make sure that we are on the same page.
+The client wanted to have a well-architected app with a good-looking but straightforward UI, and he provided me with well-defined functional specifications, as well as very basic design mock-ups.
+Based on that, I created a technical specification for each app screen and designed the app architecture and the database schema.
+My client and I constantly discussed the specification through Upwork messages to ensure that we are on the same page.
 All the specifications I made were available on the GitLab wiki for any team member.

-Based on the specifications I started to code the app.
+Based on the specifications, I started to code the app.
 The backend wasn’t ready, so I stubbed all the API calls to quickly create a proof of concept app that showcases the idea.
-The data access layer was designed to be easily swapped with real-world backend API in future.
+The data access layer was designed to be easily swapped with real-world backend API in the future.

 The application should have several graphs, and I integrated charts_flutter library to add them.
-Unfortunately, it wasn’t flexible enough for our needs, so I had to implement most of graphs with CustomPainter class.
+Unfortunately, it wasn’t flexible enough for our needs, so I had to implement most of the charts with CustomPainter class.
 That didn’t take much time, as I already had a good experience with Flutter custom drawing.

 Another requirement was to add Arabic localization with RTL text direction.
-I chose the flutter_i18n library for localization, as it allows you to use YAML localization files.
-I found them more convenient for my client.
+I chose the flutter_i18n library for localization, as it allows to use YAML localization files, which is very convenient.